mngaruiya/yolo/README.md

  `npm start`

  ### Go ahead a nd add a product (note that the price field only takes a numeric input)

+## Ansible Playbook
+Required files

+docker.yaml -Contains scripts for installing docker in the created server instances facts.yaml-Contains scrips that gives facts about the instances nodesjs.yaml-Contains scripts for installing node js and npm in the created server instances ping.yaml - Used to ping all hosts yolo-docker-containers.yaml-Contains images that will run on the hosts-Frontend and Backend inventory.yaml-contains all hosts.